openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 ("IANA") for use by OpenStack Identity services.
 Example API requests & responses in this document therefore assume that the Identity service implementation is deployed at the root of `http://identity:35357/`.

+### Required Attributes

+For collections:

+- `links` (object)

+  Specifies a list of relational links to the collection.

+  - `self` (url)

+    A self-relational link provided as an absolute URL.
+This attribute is provided by the identity service implementation.

+  - `previous` (url)

+    A relational link to the previous page of the list, provided as an absolute URL.
+This attribute is provided by the identity service implementation.
+May be null.

+  - `next` (url)

+    A relational to the next page of the list, provided as an absolute URL.
+    This attribute is provided by the identity service implementation.
+May be null.

+For members:

+- `id` (string)

+  Globally unique resource identifier.
+This attribute is provided by the identity service implementation.

+- `links` (object)

+  Specifies a set of relational links relative to the collection member.

+  - `self` (url)

+    A self-relational link provided as an absolute URL.
+This attribute is provided by the identity service implementation.

 ### CRUD Operations